 Original Music: Jon Ouin

-Jon Ouin was a founding member of the band Stornoway and has composed music for Oxford theatre productions by Oxford Theatre Guild (Sense and Sensibility, Festen, Mary Stuart), ElevenOne (Ada & the Engine, Blue Stockings), Justice in Motion (Bound) and most recently Hidden Spire (Sawdust).
-He has also written music for BBC radio drama series such as Tumanbay and School Drama, as well as for historical-themed TV such as Back in Time For The Weekend and, perhaps more relevantly, Queen Victoria’s Letters.
+Jon Ouin was a founding member of the band Stornoway and has composed music for numerous theatre productions by various companies.
+He has also written music for BBC radio drama series such as Tumanbay and School Drama, as well as historical themed TV such as Back in Time for the Weekend, and, perhaps more relevantly, Queen Victoria’s Letters.

 Elizabeth Campbell has been involved in producing and creating live comedy for many years, including stand-up, sketch comedy, and competitive improv.
 Elizabeth is a regular cast member and writer for the historic Middle Temple Revels, and used to run Cambridge University's Wolfson Howler stand-up night.
 Elizabeth studied theatre and film acting at the Montreal School of Performing Arts.
 She writes comedy songs and sketches, and has previously been a regular writer for NewsRevue.
 She is also a practising lawyer.